Indr1d-C0ld/watch_nevada_adsb/README.md

 - Optional notifications: Ability to send immediate alerts via Telegram to ensure remote monitoring.

 - Continuous operation: Designed for Raspberry Pi, it runs as a systemd system service, starting automatically at boot and restarting in the event of a crash.

+### Usage ###

+Use --polygons-file <file> to load coordinate polygons via JSON.

+Note: If you don't specify --polygons-file, the script will use sample polygons (approximate, based on the default area).

+Use --notify-telegram to enable Telegram notifications, after editing the script with bot and chat IDs.